jac307/MediaArtTutorials/IARTS1T03/WT-W4.md

 - **Completion and effort**
   All required components are present and submitted correctly.

-- **Use of ocabulary and conceptual clarity**
+- **Use of vocabulary and conceptual clarity**
-  Accurate and intentional use
+  Accurate and intentional use of spatial vocabulary (blocking, levels, orientation) and presentation logic.

-- **Lighting design logic**
+- **Spatial design logic**
-  Each lighting version demonstrates a clear and distinct approach, showing how light reshapes space, depth, and atmosphere without moving objects.
+  Clear relationship between audience, stage, objects, and entrances.

 - **Blender organization and workflow**
-  Proper use of collections (Geometry / Cameras), clear object and light naming, and removal of default lighting.
+  Proper use of collections, clear naming, and scene structure.

-- **Technical application in Blender**

 - **Rendered output**
+  Renders clearly communicate spatial relationships and camera viewpoints.

-This is still an exploratory exercise, but at this stage, **intentional lighting decisions and technical clarity matter more than experimentation alone**.
+This is still an exploratory exercise, but at this stage, **intentional spatial decisions and technical clarity matter more than experimentation alone**.

 ---